terrotar/Django_Course/mysite/README.md

 *************************************************************************************************

-    Hey, that's my first project with Django and conda.
-Trying to get some knowledge and basic concepts focused in web development.

     Here you will found my personal summary of some tips and hints that I think it's interesting for a fast checkout if necessary.